Strong Cosmic Censorship in accelerating spacetime: Strong cosmic censorship conjecture

 where \cite{Maeda:1999sv,Dafermos:2012np}

-with $n$ the overtone number.
-As has been proved in Ref. \cite{Destounis:2020yav}, the critical control condition ensuring the first-order derivative of $\varphi$ being locally square integrable at $r\to r_-$ should be $\beta>1 / 2$.
-Thus we will now first numerically calculate featured QNMs of the accelerating black hole against scalar field perturbation which is governed by Eq. (\ref{ckgeq}) and then see how the control parameter behaves.
+with $n$ being the overtone number.
+As has been proven in ref. \cite{Destounis:2020yav}, the critical control condition that ensures the first-order derivative of $\varphi$ is locally square integrable at $r\to r_-$ should be $\beta>1 / 2$.
+Thus, we will now first numerically calculate the featured QNMs of the accelerating black hole against the scalar field perturbation, which is governed by eq. (\ref{ckgeq}), and then observe how the control parameter behaves.